 (1) Thickening: high viscosity is obtained at low concentration.
-Sodium carboxymethyl cellulose in food can control the viscosity during food processing, while giving the food a smooth feeling.
+Sodium carboxymethyl cellulose in food can control the viscosity during food processing while giving the food a smooth feeling.

-(3) Dispersion stability: maintain the stability of food quality, prevent the oil and water layer (emulsification), control the size of crystals in frozen food (reduce ice crystals).
+(3) Dispersion stability: maintain the stability of food quality, prevent the oil and water layer (emulsification), and control the size of crystals in frozen food (reduce ice crystals).

 (4) Film formation: A layer of glue film is formed in the fried food to prevent excessive absorption of grease.

 (5) Chemical stability: CMC food grade is stable to chemicals, heat and light, and has certain anti-mildew properties.

 (6) Metabolic inertia: as an additive to food, it will not be metabolized and does not provide calories in food.